Skip to main content

 Privileged runtime

-The server can contain provider config, messaging gateways, approval settings, secrets, repositories, and runtime memory.
-Harden it before production use.
+The server can contain provider config, messaging gateways, approval settings, secrets, repositories, tool access, and runtime memory.
+Harden it before production use and avoid granting broad tool permissions until you have reviewed logs, access controls, provider-key scope, and rollback behavior.

 Troubleshooting